appzen-oss/terraform-aws-secure-base/modules/README.md

+# submodules

 All modules are designed to work in a multi-account organization and to delegate administration to an administrator account (if supported by AWS)

-AWS resources that have account or regional security settings
+## AWS resources that have account or regional security settings

 | Resource/Service | Supported | Setting |
 | :--------------- | :--: | :---- |